UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

-    "author": string | name of individual creator, "company": string | name of the company for which the schedule was created, "created": string | ISO Date of the creation date of the schedule, "description": string | description of file,
+    "author": string | name of individual creator, "company": string | name of the company for which the schedule was created, "created": string | ISO Date of the creation date of the schedule, "episode": string | the episode number
+    "episodeName": string | the name of the episode "description": string | description of file,
     "name": string | name of the schedule,
-    "project": string | name of the project, "schedColor": string | name of the schedule revision color, "schedDate": string | ISO Date of the revision date of the schedule, "scriptColor": string | name of the script revision color, "scriptDate": string | ISO Date of the revision date of the script, "source": string | name of originating app or site, "version": string | USS version number,
+    "project": string | name of the project, spot or series, "schedColor": string | name of the schedule revision color, "schedDate": string | ISO Date of the revision date of the schedule, "scriptColor": string | name of the script revision color, "scriptDate": string | ISO Date of the revision date of the script, "season": string | the episodic season
+    "source": string | name of originating app or site, "version": string | USS version number,